Zverik/15minute/README.md

     java -jar graphhopper-web-10.0.jar server graphhopper.yaml

-And then build the isochrones:
+When you see `Started Server@451882b2{STARTING}`, that means it's up and waiting for requests.
+Open another tab and then build the isochrones:

     ./15minute.py -a area.json -p poi.json -b buildings.json -O 15minute.json